hatofly/dash/README.md

+I wanted to custom the UI that's why I forked this repo
 # [Dash Self-Driving Car Simulator](https://mattbradley.github.io/dash)

 Real-time motion planner and autonomous vehicle simulator in the browser, built with WebGL and Three.js.